h-milz/ads-ubuntu/README.md

 ## ADS Updates

-In case you want to update ADS to a newer version, all that should be required is installing into the existing directory as demonstrated (i.e., steps #3-#5.
+In case you want to update ADS to a newer version, all that should be required is installing into the existing directory as demonstrated (i.e., steps #3-#5).

 ## Support

 Please note that I can give no support whatsoever for Keysight ADS.
 In case of questions please contact Keysight support.
 They will not answer questions concerning Ubuntu 24.04 though - in this specific case feel free to ask.
-Please mind that I have no access to any other ADS version, and I have tested the steps above only on Ubuntu 24.04 so please do not ask if any other version is involved.
+Please note that I have no access to any other ADS version, and I have tested the steps above only on Ubuntu 24.04 so please do not ask for any other version combination.

+## Copyright and Licensing

+The material in this git repository is copyrighted by me and licensed to you by the [GNU General Public License V3](https://www.gnu.org/licenses/gpl-3.0.en.html).
+Commercial use without written permission is strictly forbidden.
+If you are interested, feel free to ask for a commercial license.